Mediterranean (battle honour)

+(The 35th, or Royal Buckinghamshire Militia (King's Own) (later 3rd Battalion, the Oxfordshire Light Infantry) was apparently ordered to the Ionian Islands in November–December 1855, but even if it actually set out the order was soon cancelled and it was stationed in England again in February 1856.
+It was not awarded the battle honour.)

-This should not be confused with the award Mediterranean 1901–02 which was awarded for service in the Second Boer War.
+This honour should not be confused with the honours Mediterranean 1900–1901, Mediterranean 1901 and Mediterranean 1901–02 which were awarded to militia battalions for service in the Second Boer War.

-The honour was allowed to lapse under an Army Order issued in October 1910.
-This stated that battle honours awarded to former militia battalions were to cease to be borne: special reserve battalions could continue to carry colours with the old honours "as a temporary measure" if they chose, but only until they were presented with replacement colours.
+The honours awarded to militia battalions lapsed under Army Order 251 issued in October 1910 after they had transferred to the Special Reserve.
+This stated that battle honours awarded to former militia battalions were to cease to be borne: special reserve battalions would carry the same honours as the regular battalions of their regiments.
+They could continue to carry colours with the old honours "as a temporary measure" if they chose, but only until they were presented with replacement colours.